 There’s also a nice pool area with a small water feature for kids.

 If you are planning to do Medieval Times and the Pirates Dinner Adventure, you might consider staying at the Courtyard by Marriott Anaheim.

 Both of these top attractions are a 3-minute walk, which is really nice if you have kids and just want to get back to the hotel room for bed.

 I think we spent about 10 minutes trying to get out of that parking lot with our Uber.

 It’s also 3 minutes from Porto, an amazing Cuban-style bakery and cafe that is extremely popular (and delicious!)

 Hampton Inn Buena Park

-Another option is the new Hampton Inn Buena Park.
-The rooms are huge and people are raving about the facilities on TripAdvisor.
+Another option is the Hampton Inn Buena Park.
+The rooms are huge and people are raving about the facilities.

 What’s cool about this Hampton Inn is that they offer free breakfast, wifi, and parking.
 Knott’s Berry Farm is just 3.3 miles away and Medieval times and the Pirate Dinner Adventure are less than 2 miles away.